A College Degree is within Your Reach

 Federal Financial Aid

 Federal Financial Aid is provided by the United States government.
 Type of aid include grants which you don't have to pay back, and student loans which you do pay back.
-There are a number of grant programs available to students including Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), Teacher Education Assistance for College and Higher Education (TEACH) Grants, and Iraq and Afghanistan Service Grants.
+There are a number of grant programs available to students including Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), and Iraq and Afghanistan Service Grants.

 Students and their families should complete the Free Application for Federal Student Aid (FAFSA) form as soon as possible to be eligible for the maximum amount of both federal and state aid.
 The FAFSA filing deadline is April 15.